kitsune-X/CSDS211-hw3/README.md

 How to start the project?

-Just download and open worldmap.html
+Just download the whole folder and open worldmap.html